The Two Cultures

-"The Two Cultures" is the first part of an influential 1959 Rede Lecture by British scientist and novelist C. P. Snow which were published in book form as The Two Cultures and the Scientific Revolution the same year.
-Its thesis was that science and the humanities which represented "the intellectual life of the whole of western society" had become split into "two cultures" and that this division was a major handicap to both in solving the world's problems.
+"The Two Cultures" is the first part of an influential 1959 Rede Lecture by British scientist and novelist C. P. Snow.
+The lecture was published that same year in book form as The Two Cultures and the Scientific Revolution.
+Snow's thesis was that science and the humanities, which represented "the intellectual life of the whole of western society", had become divided into "two cultures", and that the growing division between them was a major handicap in solving the world's problems.

 The lecture

 The talk was delivered 7 May 1959 in the Senate House, Cambridge, and subsequently published as The Two Cultures and the Scientific Revolution.
-The lecture and book expanded upon an article by Snow published in the New Statesman of 6 October 1956, also entitled "The Two Cultures".
-Published in book form, Snow's lecture was widely read and discussed on both sides of the Atlantic, leading him to write a 1963 follow-up, The Two Cultures: And a Second Look: An Expanded Version of The Two Cultures and the Scientific Revolution.
+The lecture and book expanded upon an article by Snow published in the New Statesman of 6 October 1956, also titled "The Two Cultures".
+The book form of Snow's lecture was widely read and discussed on both sides of the Atlantic, leading him to write a 1963 follow-up, The Two Cultures: And a Second Look: An Expanded Version of the Two Cultures and the Scientific Revolution.

-Snow's position can be summed up by an often-repeated part of the essay:
+Snow's position can be summed up by an oft-repeated passage from his lecture:

 In 2008, The Times Literary Supplement included The Two Cultures and the Scientific Revolution in its list of the 100 books that most influenced Western public discourse since the Second World War.

 Snow's Rede Lecture condemned the British educational system as having, since the Victorian era, over-rewarded the humanities (especially Latin and Greek) at the expense of scientific and engineering education, despite such achievements having been so decisive in winning the Second World War for the Allies.
 This in practice deprived British elites (in politics, administration, and industry) of adequate preparation to manage the modern scientific world.
 By contrast, Snow said, German and American schools sought to prepare their citizens equally in the sciences and humanities, and better scientific teaching enabled these countries' rulers to compete more effectively in a scientific age.
 Later discussion of The Two Cultures tended to obscure Snow's initial focus on differences between British systems (of both schooling and social class) and those of competing countries.

 Implications and influence

 The literary critic F. R. Leavis called Snow a "public relations man" for the scientific establishment in his essay Two Cultures?: The Significance of C. P. Snow, published in The Spectator in 1962.
 The article attracted a great deal of negative correspondence in the magazine's letters pages.

-In his 1963 book Snow appeared to revise his thinking and was more optimistic about the potential of a mediating third culture.
-This concept was later picked up in John Brockman's The Third Culture: Beyond the Scientific Revolution.
-Introducing a reprint of The Two Cultures, Stefan Collini has argued that the passage of time has done much to reduce the cultural divide Snow noticed, but has not removed it entirely.
+In his 1963 book, Snow appeared to revise his thinking and was more optimistic about the potential of a mediating third culture.
+This notion was further developed in John Brockman's The Third Culture: Beyond the Scientific Revolution (1995).